 Apart from Cost-effectiveness what is Fueling Big Data Adoption?

 Big data has proven that to gain IT competitiveness, businesses don’t need to make huge investments and wait for ROI.
 Big data solutions are becoming more cost-effective and the ROI is quite fast.
 More data vendors are on the horizon, offering customized data solutions to firms with restricted budgets.
 These vendors offer big data packages, bundled in accordance with a business’ immediate or long-term goals.
 This includes detailed analysis and the opportunity to scale-up services as the business grows.

 This kind of perceptive big data innovation is generating a lot of interest among real estate businesses.
 Suppliers of big data expertise realize that they need to perform to ensure sustainability since it is still early days for this technology.
 This is keeping the big data marketplace fertile with genuine data solution providers.
 With many big data providers having already proven their worth in the retail niche, businesses have some market benchmarks to make comparisons too.
 The ongoing penetration of data digitization in healthcare has further underlined the long-term viability of big data.

 Big Data: The Big Equalizer?

 Big data tech provides a very potent weapon to newer, not-so-established real estate businesses.
-Some of the bigger real estate brands have been hesitant in employing big data, still caught in their hierarchical management practices and tech-related apprehensions.
-On the contrary, smaller/newer businesses have been pro-active.
+Some of the bigger real estate brands have been hesitant to employ big data, still caught in their hierarchical management practices and tech-related apprehensions.
+On the contrary, smaller/newer businesses have been proactive.
 They understand the worth of systematically documented social conversations or online bill payment histories.
-They are more flexible in exploring smaller-but-viable customer pools.
-With greater likelihood to innovate as they proceed with their big data transformation, such businesses will gain more competitiveness.
+They are more flexible in exploring smaller but viable customer pools.
+With a greater likelihood to innovate as they proceed with their big data transformation, such businesses will gain more competitiveness.